The South Korean President: Save cows being starved to death

 The government still has not taken action, now there are only 5 cows left.

-Coexistence on Animal Rights on Earth (CARE) needs your help with “The South Korean President: Save cows being starved to death”.
-Join Coexistence on Animal Rights on Earth and 1,186 supporters today.
+AJ Garcia needs your help with “The South Korean President: Save cows being starved to death”.
+Join AJ and 1,185 supporters today.